athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Bard.md

 You add to this spell repertoire as you increase in level.
 Each time you get a spell slot (see Table 3-6), you add a spell to your spell repertoire of the same rank.
 At 2nd level, you select another 1st-rank spell; at 3rd level, you select two 2nd-rank spells, and so on.
 When you add spells, you might add a higher-rank version of a spell you already have, so you can cast a heightened version of that spell.

 Though you gain them at the same rate, your spell slots and the spells in your spell repertoire are separate.
-If a feat or other ability adds a spell to your spell repertoire, it wouldn’t give you another spell slot, and vice versa.
+If a feat or other ability adds a spell to your spell repertoire, it wouldn't give you another spell slot, and vice versa.

 ### **Swapping Spells in Your Repertoire**